Solvability of the Dirichlet problem for a new class of elliptic operators: Introduction

-This condition essentially takes the \(L^\infty\)-norm of \(\partial_t A(x,t)\) in x-direction first, before imposing some quantified form of decay close to 0 and to infinity as \(L^1\) norm.
+That is, we take the \(L^\infty\)-norm of \(\partial_t A(x,t)\) in the \(x\)-direction first, before imposing some quantified form of decay close to 0 and to infinity in \(L^1\) norm.
 The main theorem of this work is the following.

 \begin{thm} Let \(L:=\Div(A\nabla\cdot)\) be an elliptic operator satisfying \eqref{eq:DefinitionOfUniformElliptic} on \(\Omega=\mathbb{R}^{n+1}\).
-If condition \eqref{condition:L^1Carlesontypecond} is satisfied and \(|\partial_t A|t\leq C<\infty\), then \(\omega\in A_\infty(d\sigma)\), i.e. the \(L^p\) Dirichlet boundary value problem for \(L\) is solvable for some \(1<p<\infty\). \end{thm}
+If condition \eqref{cond:L1-Linfty} is satisfied and \(|\partial_t A|t\leq C<\infty\), then \(\omega\in A_\infty(d\sigma)\), i.e. the \(L^p\) Dirichlet boundary value problem for \(L\) is solvable for some \(1<p<\infty\). \end{thm}

-We would like to put our result \refthm{thm:MainTheorem} into the context of already existing literature.
-Although the Dini-type condition \eqref{DiniTypeCond} has only been considered on bounded domains with regular boundary and only for symmetric operators in \cite{fabes_necessary_1984} and \cite{dahlberg_absolute_1986}, we do have a similar and even stronger result for non necessarily symmetric matrices in the unbounded upper half space.
-Inspired by the application of perturbation theory in \cite{dahlberg_absolute_1986}, we can ask for a matrix to satisfy
+We would like to put our result \refthm{thm:MainTheorem} into the context of similar conditions in the literature.

+Although the Dini-type condition \eqref{DiniTypeCond} has only been considered on bounded domains with regular boundary and only for symmetric operators in \cite{fabes_necessary_1984} and \cite{dahlberg_absolute_1986}, we do have a similar and even stronger result for not necessarily symmetric matrices in the unbounded upper half space.
+Inspired by the application of perturbation theory in \cite{dahlberg_absolute_1986}, we can introduce the following Carleson measure condition